apedrera/selenium-autobrowse/README.md

 # selenium-autobrowse

 # behaviour
 The script will read the configuration file.
-With the list of URLs
+With the list of URLs found in the config file:

 * Load the URL web page